Nishantsingh70/Youtube_twitter_express_project/README.md

 In this backend project, I used nodejs, expressjs, mongodb, Jwt, bcrypt and many more.

-In the last, I want to thanks Hitesh Chaudhary sir and his content available on chai aur code youtube channel.
-Without his guidance, I can't complete this project.
+In conclusion, I would like to express my sincere gratitude to **Hitesh Chaudhary** sir and his valuable content on the **Chai aur Code** YouTube channel.
+It is with his invaluable guidance that I was able to successfully complete this project.